kaixuann21/Assignment-4-Industry-Visit-to-Biocon-Newsletter/README.md

-# Assignment-4-Industry-Visit-to-Biocon-Newsletter (Group 7)
+# Assignment-4-Industry-Visit-to-Biocon-Newsletter
-This repository contains a **three-page academic newsletter**.
-The newsletter is about an industrial visit to **Biocon Sdn.
-Bhd.** that related to biotechnology operations, information systems, and the relevance of bioinformatics in the pharmaceutical industry.
+The newsletter is about an industry visit to **Biocon Sdn.
+Bhd.** located in **Iskandar Puteri, Johor** which is a pharmaceutical industry that related to biotechnology operations and information system.

-### 📌Assignment Details
-- **Company:** Biocon Sdn.
-Bhd.
-- **Location:** Iskandar Puteri, Johor
-- **Course:** Technology and Information System (SECP1513)
+**Course:** Technology and Information System (SECP1513)

-### 📑 Newsletter Overview
+### 📑 Newsletter Contents
-The newsletter is structured into three main sections:
-1. **Introduction & Company Background**
+1. Introduction & Company Background
-   Overview of Biocon Sdn.
-Bhd., its biotechnology and insulin manufacturing operations, and its role in the pharmaceutical industry.
-2. **Key Observations & Technical Insights**
+2. Key Observations & Technical Insights
-   Discussion on biotechnology processes, computer-controlled manufacturing systems, data handling, and the integration of information systems.
-3. **Learning Outcomes & Reflection**
+3. Learning Outcomes & Reflection
-   Reflection on knowledge gained, skills developed, and the relevance of the visit to bioinformatics studies and future career pathways.

-### 🧠 Learning Outcomes
-- Understanding of real-world **biotechnology manufacturing environments**
-- Exposure to **information systems and automation** in the pharmaceutical industry
-- Awareness of how **biology, data, and technology** work together
-- Improved insight into **bioinformatics-related career opportunities**

-### 📌 Acknowledgement
-Special appreciation to **Biocon Sdn.
-Bhd.**, the course lecturers, and organizers for providing the opportunity and guidance for this industrial visit.
+## Reflection
+On 23th December 2025，I felt thrilled to visit Biocon Sdn Bhd in Iskandar Puteri, Johor Bahru, which is a global biopharmaceutical company.
+It was an amazing experience for me, as it really gave me a direction in my future career paths.

+During the visit, I was able to learn about the drug product packaging process, which allow me to understand how the pharmaceutical products are produced in a controlled and highly regulated environment.
+Before entering the lab, visitors were required to wear personal protective equipment (PPE), including a lab coat, head cover, and shoe covers like the staffs.
+This helped me realised the importance of hygiene and safety in pharmaceutical manufacturing.
+Then, we also visited the cool room with the temperature of around 8°C, and it was extremely cold! 🥶☃️
+Other than that, the staff was very friendly and explained the process clearly as well as answered our questions patiently.

+After the visit, I gained a deeper understanding about the importance of biopharmaceuticals in the field of biology.
+Besides, it was an eye-opening experience that built up my interest in the pharmaceutical and biotechnology industry.
+My group members and I also do a newsletter about the industry visit to Biocon Sdn Bhd.

+I was very grateful for having this opportunity to visit Biocon Sdn Bhd.
+Thank you to Biocon Sdn Bhd for the great visit session.